bhoffman0/CSAwesome2/_sources/Unit1-Using-Objects-and-Methods/topic-1-13-constructors.rst

    :correct: c
    :feedback_a: Objects have attributes and behavior.
    :feedback_b: A class defines the data and behavior for all objects of that type.
-   :feedback_c: The formal parameters are in the constructor's signature.
+   :feedback_c: The parameters are in the constructor's signature.
    :feedback_d: An argument is the value that is passed into the constructor.

    In ``public World(int width, int height)`` what are ``width`` and ``height``?